kadadi92/lanyon/_posts/DEMG/2017-02-17-Chapter-13-Deafiting-Tiger.md

 Tittle: Deafiting Tiger
 category: Dragon Emperor, Martial God
 ---
 <p>Note: We are recruting Editor for our novels.
-You can Contact Us through Contact Us page.
+You can Contact Us through <a href="http://novellatranslation.com/contact-us">Contact Us page</a>.
 Mail us at novellatranslation@gmail.com</p>

 <p>Right now Lingyun is not even 50 meters into the fifth lap, and Li Lei has enough time to stop him.</p>